Disaster Recovery Solutions: How to Choose the Best Data Backup

 Datto’s flagship products are the SIRIS and ALTO.
 Both are fully-integrated hybrid cloud backup solutions, which means they combine an on-site backup appliance with the protection of mirrored cloud backups.

 There are a few key aspects of Datto’s solutions that make them distinct from competitors:

-· Inverse Chain Technology: This is Datto’s patented backup process, which improves on the idea of incremental backups by eliminating the dependence on previous snapshots.
+- Inverse Chain Technology: This is Datto’s patented backup process, which improves on the concept of incremental backups by eliminating the dependence on previous snapshots.
 Each new backup is stored in a fully constructed state.
 There is no time-consuming rebuild process when data must be restored.
 The resulting benefits are more resilient backups (less prone to failure during recovery) and a backup frequency as often as every five minutes.

-· Ransomware protection: Datto’s systems actively look for signs of a ransomware footprint (i.e. large amounts of data being modified), so that administrators can take action at the earliest signs of an infection.
+- Ransomware protection: Datto’s systems actively look for signs of a ransomware footprint (i.e. large amounts of data being modified), so that administrators can take action at the earliest signs of an infection.
 Additionally, Datto’s Rapid Rollback feature enables businesses to quickly roll back major unwanted changes from a ransomware attack, without the need to reimage an entire machine.

 Some additional features to compare with competitors are Datto’s screenshot verification (automatic validation of backup integrity) and its Backup Insights platform, which makes it easy to locate lost data.

 Barracuda is another big player in data backup and network security.
 In 2015, the company merged with Intronis to expand its BC/DR offering, particularly for delivery through managed-service providers (MSPs).
 The products are still offered as two distinct solutions to meet the specific needs of each business: Barracuda Backup and Intronis Backup.